pcolladosoto/robot_calibration/README.md

 11. **REAL_PULSES_PER_TURN:** This is the calibrated value we will obtain after computations.

+#### Command Constants

+These constants contain the commands we will send to the MCU.
+The ones we find defined have been computed taking our platform's defaults into account.

+1. ****

 12. **Add the remaining ones!**

 ### Interfacing section